jbiason/blog/content/code/command-pattern-rust.md

 tags = ["design patterns", "command", "rust"]
 +++

-I've been playing a bit with the command pattern in Rust and found at least two ways to write it.
+I've been doing some experiments in using the command pattern in Rust and found at least two ways to write it.

 <!-- more -->

-## But first... why?
+## But first...
+Why?

-There is one thing I'm trying to do with all this: I want to have a library with all the actions and then plug interfaces on top of, being either a CLI interface or a Web interface or whatever interface.
+There is one thing I'm trying to do in which the command pattern fits
+perfectly: I want to have a library with all the actions and then plug interfaces on top of, being either a CLI interface or a Web interface or whatever interface.
 For that, the logic behind the action should be somewhat isolated from whatever source it is calling it.

-And the command interface fits perfectly in this.
+## What It Is

+The Command Pattern is described as having one object for each action ('cause, you know, the patterns focused more on OO designs) and each of those have an `execute` method which... well... execute the command.

 ## The Enum Solution

-Because you have a list of actions, one of the ideas was to use `Enums`.
+As what you have is a list of actions, one of the ideas was to use `Enums`, even if it is not exactly what the pattern describes.

-Say, we have two actions the user can trigger: deposit money and withdraw money.
+Say, we have two actions can be called: deposit money and withdraw money.
 Simple.

-So one could have the following Enum:
+So one could have the following Enum[^1]:

 ```rust
 enum Command {